kolkhis/tech-notes/aws/ccp-notes.md

     - Deliver fast perf for workloads that process large datasets in memory
 - Accelerated computing
     - Good for floating point number calculations, graphics process, or data pattern matching.
-    - These use hardware accelerators.
+    - These are equipped with GPUs and hardware accelerators.
-        - Co-processors that perform functions more efficiently than is possible in software running on CPUs
+        - Hardware accelerators are co-processors that perform functions more efficiently than is possible in software running on CPUs
 - Storage optimized
     - For workloads that require high performance for locally stored data.